-Alison Gardner Describes the Options for Mature Travelers to Clay Hubbs
+Alison Gardner Describes the Options for Mature Travelers to Dr. Clay A. Hubbs

 Writer, photographer, and book and magazine editor Alison Gardner’s Canadian passport reads “Citizen of the World.”
 As the associate editor of Canadian Maturity for six years she developed a particular expertise in alternative travel, focusing on older adults and women and solo travelers of any age.
 I’m pleased to announce that Alison has agreed to join Transitions Abroad as its Senior Travel Editor effective with the July/August 2004 issue.
 I recently spoke with her about her book and website devoted to alternative travel.

 |Alison Gardner prepares for a horseback camping trip in

 British Columbia's 8,000 foot Chilcotin Mountains

 Clay Hubbs: In the last issue (March/April) Rolf Potts discussed his new book, Vagabonding: An Uncommon Guide to Long-Term Travel, in which he draws on his own experience and that of earlier travelers like Thoreau and John Muir to demonstrate the greater rewards of long-term independent travel over short-term group trips: the longer you immerse yourself in one place the richer the experience.
 In contrast, your book, Travel Unlimited: Uncommon Adventures for the Mature Traveler, focuses primarily on short-term vacations with a group.
 What makes the “uncommon adventures” of your title special?